StarTech-HumberCollege/ASPNET_FP/README.md

 2. Please make sure the database name of ConnectionStrings/appsettings.json is case-sensitive.

-3. Update database before running the project:
+3. Update database before running the project: \
 Update-Database

+4. Try to use **Firefox** to see the styles of the web application :)